 - 7 cups chicken stock or vegetable stock

 - 3 cups cubed butternut squash

 - In a 6-quart heavy duty stockpot or dutch oven, heat olive oil over medium heat.
-Add onion, garlic and chopped bell pepper; saute for 5-6 minutes or just until the vegetables begin to soften.
+Add onions and bell pepper.
+Cook for 5-6 minutes or just until the vegetables begin to soften.
 Stir in garlic and cook for 30 seconds or until fragrant.

 - Add lentils, chili powder, cumin, and oregano.
 Season to taste with salt and pepper, and cook for about 1 minutes, stirring nonstop.

 - Add tomatoes, bay leaf and stock.
 Bring to a simmer, reduce heat to low and simmer partially covered for 15-20 minutes or until lentils are soft around the edges but firm to bite.
 Liquid will also slightly reduce.